-Uvulopalatoplasty is a surgical procedure aimed at correcting the structures of the soft palate, including the uvula, to eliminate or reduce the intensity of snoring and treat mild forms of obstructive sleep apnea.
-The surgery involves removing or reshaping excess soft tissue in the throat area to help widen the airways and reduce tissue vibration during sleep.
+Uvulopalatoplasty is a surgical procedure aimed at correcting the structures of the soft palate, including the uvula, to eliminate or reduce snoring and treat mild forms of obstructive sleep apnea.
+The surgery involves removing or reshaping excess soft tissue in the throat area, which helps widen the airway and reduce tissue vibration during sleep.

-Surgical interventions on the soft palate began to be performed in the mid-20th century.
+Soft palate surgery began in the mid-20th century.

 Uvulopalatoplasty is recommended for those who experience snoring that is not associated with obstructive sleep apnea.
 Snoring usually signals other health problems, including vibration of the soft tissue in the throat area.
 May be caused by smoking, excess weight, enlarged tonsils, or difficulty breathing through the nose.